 With popularity of Gene editing techniques, one area that has gathered attention is the use of this technology for modifying genes of unborn babies.
-Recently, a Chinese researcher asserted that he created world’s first gene edited “twin” babies.
+Recently, a Chinese researcher asserted that he created the world’s first gene-edited “twin” babies.
 While he claims that the genetically modified babies were resistant to HIV infection, his case has particularly attracted a lot of criticism for the ethical grounds on which the work was carried out.
 His experiments were questioned since they were not backed with sufficient research publications and were performed unethically.

 Is Gene Surgery such a hype?